schveiguy/raylib-d/README.md

 ## Get a copy of Raylib
 You will need a copy of the raylib binary C library to link against, in order to run a raylib-d program.
 There are 3 ways to get this.
 Please read ALL the instructions before picking which mechanism you want to use.

-1. (beta) Use the raylib-d:install utility to copy the appropriate pre-built library.
+1. (preferred) Use the raylib-d:install utility to copy the appropriate pre-built library.
 2. Download the precompiled binary from the official github account for raylib.
 3. Compile the library from source

-### *NEW* Method 1: install appropriate raylib library with helper tool
+### Method 1: install appropriate raylib library with helper tool

-In raylib-d version 4.2.1 onwards, a new `raylib-d:install` subproject is included, along with pre-built binary raylib libraries.
+Since raylib-d version 4.2.1 onwards, a new `raylib-d:install` subproject is included, along with pre-built binary raylib libraries.
 This greatly simplifies the process of obtaining pre-built libraries.
-Note that this is a *work in progress* and not all binary distributions are included.
+Note that not all binary distributions are included.

-To run this, run this command from your project directory, and it will copy all the appropriate library files to your project directory:
+Run this command from your project directory, and it will copy all the appropriate library files to your project directory:

 ```sh
 > dub upgrade